-Why Choosing an Affordable City Matters
+Why Choosing Affordable Cities in Germany Matters

-- Save thousands of euros annually
+- Save thousands of euros every year

-- Reduce financial strain on your family
+- Reduce financial pressure on your family

-- Avoid the pressure to overwork part-time
+- Avoid the need to overwork in part-time jobs

-- Maintain a better study-life balance
+- Maintain a healthier study-life balance

 State: Saxony